The battle over the 2020 census: Why it matters and what you can do right now

 The once-in-a-decade census count is well underway, but officials are mostly concerned with when it will end.

-If you haven’t heard about what’s happening with the 2020 census, here’s the latest:
+Here’s the latest on what’s happening with the 2020 census:

 The Background

-Earlier this year, the Census Bureau said that due to delays caused by the coronavirus pandemic, it would need until October 31 to finish its efforts to gather a mostly accurate and complete population count—a process that includes dispatching agents to knock on the front doors of households that haven’t filled out the survey.
-It also asked that the deadline for presidential reporting of data be postponed from December 31 to April 30, 2021.
+Earlier this year, the Census Bureau said that due to delays caused by the coronavirus pandemic, it would need until October 31 to finish its efforts to gather a population count that meets its 99% completion standard in most states—a process that includes dispatching agents to knock on front doors of households that haven’t filled out the survey.
+It also requested the deadline for presidential reporting of data be postponed from December 31 to April 30, 2021.

-While the House signed off on the changes, the Senate had not yet done so when Commerce Secretary Wilbur Ross, without warning last month, moved the final day for data gathering up from October 31 to September 30 and said it would still be reported to the president by the end of December.
+The House signed off on the changes but the Senate had not yet done so, when Commerce Secretary Wilbur Ross, without warning last month, moved the final day for counting up from October 31 to September 30 and said the data would be reported to the president by the end of December.

-Civic advocates challenged the move, and earlier this month, a federal judge blocked Ross and the bureau from ending the census count before October 31.
-But on Monday, the bureau tweeted that the count would end on October 5, despite the ruling.
-Expect the ongoing litigation to continue.
+Civic advocates challenged the move, and earlier this month, a federal judge blocked Ross and the bureau from ending the count before October 31.
+But despite the ruling, a Monday tweet from the bureau said that per Ross, the count is “targeted” to end on October 5.
+Expect ongoing litigation to continue.

 Why does this matter?